Jaeuice/AI-Voice-Detection-Application/README.md

-# COMP4405_G3_Project
+# AI Voice Detection Aaplication

-This is COMP4405/5405 Project repository for "Deepvoice Detection" project.
+This is Project repository for "Deepvoice Detection" project.

 ## 1. Requirement